+To limit the per-pixel multiplier to 16 (current ALF is 15), a restriction is incorporated that enables only one of either chroma ALF or CC-ALF for a chroma component of a CTU.
+The coding performance of the design is evaluated using the Common Test Conditions (CTC) as compared to VTM-6.0, and the YUV BD-Rate is reported to be -1.30%, X.XX%, X.XX% and X.XX% for the AI, RA, LDB, and LDP test conditions, where the BD-Rate is calculated using the combined YUV metric of AhG13.

 Introduction

 In CE5-2.1 [1] and JVET-O0636 [2], the Cross Component Adaptive Loop Filter (CC-ALF) was introduced and studied.
 The filter uses a linear filter to filter luma sample values and generate a residual correction for the chroma channels from the co-located filtered output.
 The filter is designed to operate in parallel with the existing luma ALF.

 Here, we propose a CC-ALF design that is asserted to be both simplified and better aligned with the existing ALF.
 The design uses a 3x4 diamond shape with 8 unique coefficients.
-This reduces the number of multiplies by 43% compared to the 5x6 design studied in CE5-2.1.
+This reduces the number of multiplies by 43% compared to the 5x6 design studied in CE5-2.1.When a restriction is placed that enables either chroma ALF or CC-ALF for chroma component of a CTU we limit the per-pixel multiplier count to 16 (current ALF is 15).
 The filter coefficient dynamic range is limited to 6-bit signed.
 An illustration of the filters for both the proposed and CE5-2.1 solution are shown in Figure 1.